samuelfchen/rda-1/README.md

 Another use of RDA is maintaining versioning compatibility between a sender and a receiver.
 Because RDA has a recursive storage structure, you can have "children" RDAs as data elements in a "parent" RDA.
 It means you can transfer multiple versions and multiple formats of your data (as child RDAs) "side-by-side" in an RDA container, and the receiver can pick the right version and the right format to use.

-Indeed, being able to send multiple pieces of "anything" side-by-side in a container can have many interesting uses: how about sending XML data (which is a string) together with its DTD (another string), or sending an encrypted document together with the associated digital signature and public key, or sending a computing "workload" that has some data together with an executable script to a data-processing unit, etc.
+Indeed, being able to send multiple pieces of "anything" side-by-side in a container can have many interesting uses: like sending XML data (which is a string) together with its DTD (another string), or sending an encrypted document together with the associated digital signature and public key, or sending a computing "workload" that has some data together with an executable script to a data-processing unit, etc.

-Also, thanks to its simple and efficient delimiter-based encoding, an RDA container is much more compact than a XML or JSON container with the same content, and it is much easier to develop a parser.
+Also, thanks to its simple and efficient delimiter-based encoding, an RDA container is much more compact than a XML or JSON container with the same content, and it is much easier to parse.
 RDA encoding is also more robust and resilient to data corruption, as it does not have any reserved keyword or character.
 For example, it allows the data to contain native line-breaks as part of the value, whilst in XML/JSON line-breaks must be replaced with a reserved string (eg "&#xA;") or they will be ignored by the parser.

 ## Getting Started

-> *The RDA API contains only one class and one interface.
-It has no 3rd party dependency and requires no installation.*
+> *The RDA API contains only one class and one interface which are easy to understand and to use.
+The API has no 3rd party dependency and requires no installation.*

-Part of this repo is the RDA-encoding API implemented in three languages: [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://git  hub.com/foldda/rda/blob/main/src/Python).
-To start, simply include the provided source files in your project and start using the API objects and methods in your program, as explained below.
+The RDA-encoding API from Part of this repo is available in three languages: [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
+To start, simply include the provided source files in your project and start using the API objects and methods as part of your program:

 #### _API Part 1: the Rda class_

-The _Rda class_ implements both RDA encoding and decoding.
-It's modeled as a "container" object which provides these methods:
+The _Rda class_ is modeled as a "container" object.
+It implements the RDA encoding and decoding via these methods:

 * **Setter-Getter** methods are for assigning and retrieving the container's content using index-based addresses,
 * **ToString** method is for RDA-encoding, i.e. serializing the container object and its content into a string, and
 * **Parse** method is for RDA-decoding, i.e. de-serializing an RDA-encoded string to an RDA container object in a program.

-The following code example (in C#[^3]) demonstrates how to use these methods -
+The following code sample[^3] shows how these methods are used to serialized and de-serialize a data object.

 [^3]: Methods of using the Java API and the Python API are very similar.